arohner/spectrum/README.md

 a specific spec, `c/unknown` used in places where we don't know type, for example as the return value of an un-spec'd function.
 Passing unknown to a spec'd function is treated as a less severe error than a 'real' type error, for example passing an `int` to a function expecting `keyword?`.
-Use configuration, described in the next section, to remove unknowns if desired.

 The return value of un-spec'd functions is `unknown`, and in general, unknown does not conform to any spec except `any?`.